cortex-js/compute-engine/src/docs/guide-latex-syntax.md

 - 0: `,`, `;`, etc...

 The `infix` kind is used for binary operators (operators with a left-hand-side and right-hand-side).

 The `parse` handler will be passed a `parser` object and the left-hand side of the operator, for `postfix` and `infix` operators.

 The `parser` object can be used to parse the right-hand side of the expression.
-The `parse` handler should return a MathJSON expression or `null` if the operator is not recognized, or the left-hand side or right-hand side of the operator is not valid.

 ```javascript
 {